Tiny House Trailers UK

 Tiny House Trailers: Towing Weight Limitations

 There are many different types of trailers, but there are only a select handful that are specially designed for building tiny houses on.
 If you’re never going to tow your tiny home on the road then you have a wider selection of trailer to choose from.
-Be careful though, as many of the cheaper trailer options are not road-legal, and are likely to suffer from corrosion after 10 years – particularly if you build on a trailer designed for park homes.
+Be careful though, as many of the cheaper trailer options are not road-legal.
+And are likely to suffer from corrosion after 10 years – particularly if you build on a trailer designed for park homes.
 The maximum weight that you can tow on a regular UK driving licence is 3.5 Tonnes (3,500kg).
-This weight includes the weight of the trailer itself, as well as your tiny home, and everything inside it.
+This weight includes the weight of the trailer itself.
+As well as your tiny home, and everything inside it.
 If you are towing any load behind you, the police can escort you to a weigh-station to weigh your tiny home.
 It is therefore really important if you want to build your dream tiny home to select a trailer that has a very high strength to weight ratio.
-This means that your trailer will weigh less, while still being able to carry the total allowable weight – giving you more freedom to design the tiny house you want.
+This means that your trailer will weigh less, while still being able to carry the total allowable weight.
+Giving you more freedom to design the tiny house you want.
 This is achieved through careful material selection and advances in construction techniques.
-Your trailer forms the foundation of your tiny home, and it’s important to have a high quality foundation.
-Typically, a higher quality trailer will cost a bit more, but it will save you from all sorts of issues in the future – so it’s important to get these things right the first time.
+Your trailer forms the foundation of your tiny home.
+It’s important to have a high quality foundation.
+Typically, a higher quality trailer will cost a bit more.
+But it will save you from all sorts of issues in the future – so it’s important to get these things right the first time.

 Tiny House Trailers: Dimensions & Size Limitations